-The Bishops Frome Neighbourhood Plan has been produced with appropriate regard to the guidance contained within the National Planning Policy Framework (NPPF).
+- The Middleton on the Hill and Leysters Neighbourhood Plan has been produced with appropriate regard to the guidance contained within the National Planning Policy Framework (NPPF).
 Paragraphs 183-185 of the NPPF outline specific guidance in relation to the production of Neighbourhood Plans.
 Paragraph 184 states that "The ambition of the neighbourhood should be aligned with the strategic needs and priorities of the local area.
 Neighbourhood Plans must be in general conformity with the strategic policies of the local plan."
 The Neighbourhood Plan has been drafted with regard to the planning policies of Herefordshire Council, and the comprehensive evidence base that supports these policies.
-An independent Planning Consultant was engaged to ensure conformity and that relevant policies have been considered and supported.

-Paragraph 184 also states that Neighbourhood Plans should "not promote less development than set out in the Local Plan or undermine its strategic policies".
-The Bishops Frome Neighbourhood Plan does not undermine the strategic policies of Herefordshire Council; the Plan aims to support these policies by protecting local built and natural heritage assets from insensitive new development and supporting small scale housing development to meet local needs.

-The Bishops Frome Neighbourhood Plan submission version seeks to deliver a minimum of 55 new houses within the Parish across a range of sites.
-This is in excess of the target of 48 additional dwellings required by the Core Strategy, and represents a 22% increase in the housing stock.

-The Plan has regard to the twelve core planning principles set out within paragraph 17 of the NPPF, as set out in Table 1 below.
+An independent Planning Consultant was engaged to ensure conformity and that relevant policies have been considered and supported. - 4.2 Paragraph 184 also states that Neighbourhood Plans should "not promote less development than set out in the Local Plan or undermine its strategic policies".
+The Middleton on the Hill and Leysters Neighbourhood Plan does not undermine the strategic policies of Herefordshire Council; the Plan aims to support these policies by protecting local built and natural heritage assets from insensitive new development and supporting small scale housing development to meet local needs. - 4.3 The Middleton on the Hill and Leysters Neighbourhood Plan submission version seeks to deliver a minimum of 30 new houses within the Parish across a range of sites.
+This is in excess of the target of 23 additional dwellings required by the Core Strategy, and represents an 18% increase in the housing stock. - 4.4 The Plan has regard to the twelve core planning principles set out within paragraph 17 of the NPPF, as set out in Table 1 below: